michielvaneerd/quick-questionnaire/readme.txt

 == Changelog ==

+= 2.0 =
+* Using Gutenberg blocks to enable quick questionnaire lists and show buttons
+* Renamed to quick questionnaire

 = 1.19 =
-* Override answer separator by defining the EASY_EXERCISE_SEPARATOR constant
+* Override answer separator by defining the QQ_SEPARATOR constant
 * New `itext` option as a case insensitive textbox
 * Wrap question inside span
 * Removed jQuery dependency